microchip-pic-avr-examples/pic18f46q24-curiosity-hpc-demo-code/README.md

 #### Introduction
 This lab will introduce the Sleep mode.
 SLEEP() function is used to put the device into a low power standby mode.
 #### Hardware Effects
 Once this lab is on RUNNING state, the watchdog timer will start counting.
 While in Sleep mode, LEDs D2/D4 and LEDs D3/D5 are turned ON and OFF respectively.
-Pressing the switch won't go to the next lab since the PIC is in Sleep mode.
-After the watchdog timer has reached its period, which is approximately 4 seconds for this lab, the PIC exits sleep mode and the four LEDs, D2 through D5, are toggled.
+Pressing the switch will not go to the next lab since the PIC is in Sleep mode.
+After the watchdog timer has reached its period, which is approximately four seconds for this lab, the PIC exits sleep mode and the four LEDs, D2 through D5, are toggled.
 This will be done only once.
 #### Summary
 The Power-Down mode is entered by executing the SLEEP instruction.
-Upon entering Sleep mode, there are different conditions that can exist such as:
+Upon entering Sleep mode, there are different conditions that can exist such as: <br />
-• WDT will be cleared but keeps running, if enabled for operation during Sleep.
+• WDT will be cleared but keeps running, if enabled for operation during Sleep <br />
-• PD bit of the STATUS register is cleared.
+• PD bit of the STATUS register is cleared <br />
-• TO bit of the STATUS register is set.
+• TO bit of the STATUS register is set <br />
-• CPU clock is disabled.
+• CPU clock is disabled <br />

-Different PICs have different condition once they enter Sleep mode so it is recommended that the reader refer to the datasheet to know more of these conditions. <br />
+Different PICs have different conditions once they enter Sleep mode so it is recommended that the reader refer to the datasheet to know more of these conditions. <br />
 The Watchdog Timer (WDT) is a system timer that generates a Reset if the firmware does not issue a CLRWDT instruction within the time-out period.
 WDT is typically used to recover the system from unexpected events.
 When the device enters Sleep, the WDT is cleared.
 If the WDT is enabled during Sleep, the WDT resumes counting.
 When the device exits Sleep, the WDT is cleared again.
 When a WDT time-out occurs while the device is in Sleep, no Reset is generated.

 ## WWDT SETUP